ianxxiao/reinforcement_learning_project/README.md

 ![image](/result_snapshot/session_success_rate_2018-03-05101044410867.png)

 **Figure 2**: Comparison of success ratio as the number of training episode increases.
 The success ratio is defined as % of times when the agent limited bikes to be equal or less than 50.
+This is based on a simple linear bike stock simulation.

 **Insight: The agent became more "thoughtful" when moving bikes out of stations after learning from 1500 training episodes.**